MicrosoftDocs/sql-docs/docs/connect/ado-net/transactions-and-concurrency.md

 ---
 title: "Transactions and concurrency"
-description: In the .NET Framework, Microsoft SqlClient Data Provider for SQL Server serves as a bridge between an application and a data source to read and update data. ms.date: "11/24/2020" ms.prod: sql ms.prod_service: connectivity
+description: Describes how to use Microsoft SqlClient Data Provider for SQL Server with transactions and concurrency. ms.date: "11/24/2020" ms.prod: sql ms.prod_service: connectivity